 top of page

-Visible EPR fees on clothing: consumer responses
+Visible EPR charges on clothing: consumer responses

 This White Paper summarises the findings and a full detailed academic paper will be published in later 2025.